jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 ### Standard

-The autocompleter can be passed a list of `pills` to display to the left of the input.
-These should all have the `xui-autocompleter--pill` class applied to receive the correct padding.
-It also provides a configurable empty state for when no search results are returned.
+`Autocompleter` can be passed a array of pills to display to the left of the input.
+Each pill should have the `xui-autocompleter--pill` class applied to receive the correct padding. `Autocompleter` also provides a configurable empty state for when no search results are returned.

 ```
 const { boldMatch, decorateSubStr } = require('./autocompleter');